-Syntax Description a.
-1 Syntax Description filesystem: (Optional) Name of the file system.
+Syntax Description filesystem: (Optional) Name of the file system.
 Valid values are bootflash , modflash , or volatile . server (Optional) Name of the server.
 Valid values are ///, //module-1/, //sup-1/, //sup-active/, or //sup-local/.
 The double slash (//) is required. directory (Optional) Name of a directory.
 The directory name is case sensitive. filename Name of the file to display.
 The filename is case sensitive. lines (Optional) Number of lines to display.
 The range is from 0 to 80.
-Note - tees in the filesystem://server/directory/filename string.
-Individual elements of this by colons (:) and slashes (/).
-Command Default Displays the last 10 lines.
-Command Modes EXEC mode Command History Release Modification Command History Release 4.0(0)N1(1a) Modification This command was introduced.
-4.0(0)N1(1a) 4.0(0)N1(1a) This command was introduced. s how to display the last 10 lines of a file: 4.0(0)N1(1a) This example shows switch# tail boot This command was introduced. s how to display the last 10 lines of a file: flash:startup.cfg 4.0(0)N1(1a) This example shows switch# tail boot This example shows This command was introduced. s how to display the last 10 lines of a file: flash:startup.cfg s how to display the last 20 lines of a file: Command History Examples 4.0(0)N1(1a) This example shows switch# tail boot This example shows This command was introduced. s how to display the last 10 lines of a file: flash:startup.cfg 4.0(0)N1(1a) This example shows switch# tail boot This example shows This command was introduced. s how to display the last 10 lines of a file: flash:startup.cfg s how to display the last 20 lines of a file:
+Note - baces in the filesystem://server/directory/filename string.
+Individual elements of this d by colons (:) and slashes (/).
+Command Default Displays the last 10 0 lines. command Modes EXEC mode Command History Release Modification 5.0(2)N1(1) This command was introduced.
+Examples This example shows how to display the last 10 lines of a file: switch# tail bootflash:startup.cfg This example shows how to display the last 20 lines of a file: - tflash:startup.cfg 20 Related Commands Command Description cd Changes the current working directory.

 сору Copies files.

 dir Displays the directory contents.

-pwd Displays the name of the current working directory.
+- pwd Displays the name of the current working directory.